 In his new book, Yoga Therapy, Ayurveda, and Western Medicine, Dr. Dilip Sarkar* shares his insights, personal experience, and perspectives on the integration of eastern and western practices that can treat, reverse, and heal chronic dis-eases, with the goal of helping you incorporate Yoga Therapy and Ayurveda into your own life.

 Yoga Therapy, Ayurveda, and Western Medicine is now available in hard copy from the publisher’s website for $79.99.

-PRESENTER: Dr. Dilip K. Sarkar, M.D., F.A.C.S., C.A.P., is a retired Vascular Surgeon and was an Associate Professor of Surgery at Eastern Virginia Medical School in Norfolk, Virginia, and Chairman of the Department of Surgery and Chief of Staff at Portsmouth General Hospital.
+*Dr. Sarkar is a retired vascular surgeon and former Assoc.
+Prof. of Surgery at Eastern Virginia Medical School in Norfolk, Virginia, and Chairman of the Department of Surgery and Chief of Staff at Portsmouth General Hospital.
 He is a Fellow of the American College of Surgeons (ACS) and American Association of Integrative Medicine (AAIM).
-In 2010 he started the first category one ACCME approved CME course in USA for the medical professionals on Yoga Therapy for Medical Professionals.”
+In 2010, he started the first category one ACCME-approved CME course in USA for medical professionals on “Yoga Therapy for Medical Professionals.”